One Touch of Venus (film): Cast

-The statue of Venus
+Venus statue

 To achieve a realistic-looking living statue, the studio sent Ava Gardner to sculptor Joseph Nicolosi.
 Gardner posed in a bikini but the drape of the top seemed wrong to the sculptor, so Gardner removed her bikini top and Nicolosi continued with his sculpture.
-Nicolosi was not aware that the sculpture had to resemble a Venus in Grecian robes, and when he presented the work to the studio he was forced to change it accordingly for the film.
-However, the studio had 12-inch tall copies of the Nicolosi sculpture made in Bakelite and presented them as promotional items to theater owners and members of the media.
+Nicolosi was not aware that the sculpture had to resemble a Venus in Roman robes, and when he presented the work to the studio he was forced to change it accordingly for the film.
+However, the studio had 12-inch tall copies of the second sculpture made in Bakelite and presented them as promotional items to theater owners and members of the media.

-Accolades

-The film is recognized by American Film Institute in these lists: